Help

 • Stop Scripts button: clicking on this button will stop all running scripts except the scripts where the « setScriptStopMode 1 » command have been used.
 Right-clicking on this button will show all running scripts and allow the user to stop each script individually including the ones that used the command « setScriptStopMode 1 ».

-• Timing indicator: shows the actual timing of the song in bars and ticks.
+• Bar Timing indicator: shows the actual timing of the song in bars and ticks.
 A tick countdown is also shown before recording or playing a song if this option is enabled in the metronome dialog.

 • Transport buttons: